Towards a future space-based, highly scalable AI infrastructure system design: Results

 SpaceX launch pricing data and mass launched from Falcon 1 to Falcon Heavy [Fig. \ref{fig:launched_mass}] yields a $\sim$20\% learning rate, meaning the price per kg falls by $\sim$20\% for every doubling of cumulative mass launched (over all vehicle classes).
-If the learning rate is sustained—which would require $\sim$180 Starship launches/year—launch prices could fall to <\$200/kg by $\sim$2035.
+If the learning rate is sustained---which would require $\sim$180 Starship launches/year---launch prices could fall to <\$200/kg by $\sim$2035 (taking the initial \$/kg price of Falcon Heavy as a starting point).
 While this would be a substantial achievement for SpaceX (particularly given the technological discontinuity inherent in switching to Starship), it is still far below stated launch targets for Starship.
 Even if this launch rate is reduced by $\sim70\%$, prices could drop to \$300/kg in the same timeframe, which would still have a substantial impact on feasibility of large-scale constellations.
-Further, there is precedent for a sustained $\sim$20\% learning rate over multiple decades in other advanced industries leveraging mass-production (notably, solar panels) \cite{Gomes2023EmissionsIntensity}.
+Further, there is precedent for a sustained $\sim$20\% learning rate over multiple decades in other advanced industries leveraging mass-production (notably, solar panels) \cite{nijsse2023momentum}.
 Given the long lead times required to reach scale for this type of ambitious project, it's strategically beneficial to commence work on early milestones in anticipation of projected price declines.

-Alternatively, our analysis of Starship 4 public specifications and data suggests that SpaceX launch costs to LEO may drop to $\lesssim\$60$/kg ($10\times$ component reuse); if SpaceX's $100\times$ component reuse target were achieved, costs could reach $\lesssim\$15$/kg.
+Alternatively, our analysis of Starship 4 public specifications and data suggests that SpaceX launch costs to LEO may drop to $\lesssim\$60$/kg ($10\times$ component reuse); if SpaceX's $100\times$ component reuse target were achieved, costs could reach $\lesssim\$15$/kg (assuming LOX prices of \$200/t and liquid methane prices $\lesssim\$700$/t, given SpaceX will use liquid methane for Starship instead of kerosene-based RP-1 at \$700/t \cite{Cunningham2023SpaceXFuel}, and liquid methane is less expensive than kerosene when comparing it on a \$/megajoule basis \cite{daswani2022space}).
 Assuming $10\times$ reuse and even the highest estimates of current SpaceX margins (up to 75\% \cite{WRAL2024SpaceXCost}), launch price to customers would drop to <\$250/kg (although margins are currently supported by SpaceX's near-monopoly and hence likely to decrease with the anticipated entry of competitors such as Blue Origin \cite{techreview_spacex_rivals}).
 Realizing these projected launch costs is of course dependent on SpaceX and other vendors achieving high rates of reuse with large, cost-effective launch vehicles such as Starship.